MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * If your app supports localization, your app package must include a file with language translations that display based on the Teams language setting.
 The file must conform to the Teams localization schema.
 For more information, see [Teams localization schema](~/concepts/build-and-test/apps-localization.md).

-* App metadata content must be the same in US English (en-us) and other localization languages [Mandatory Fix]
+* App metadata content must be the same in US English (en-us) and other localization languages.
+[Mandatory Fix]

 * Supported languages must be displayed in the AppSource app description.
 For example, This app is available in X (X= localized language).
 [Mandatory Fix]